python-hyper/h11/README.rst

 *What are the features/limitations?*

-Roughly speaking, it's trying to be a rigorous and architecturally solid implementation of the first "chapter" of the HTTP/1.1 spec: `RFC
+Roughly speaking, it's trying to be a robust, complete, and non-hacky implementation of the first "chapter" of the HTTP/1.1 spec:
-7230: HTTP/1.1 Message Syntax and Routing
+`RFC 7230: HTTP/1.1 Message Syntax and Routing
 <https://tools.ietf.org/html/rfc7230>`_.
 That is, it mostly focuses on
 implementing HTTP at the level of taking bytes on and off the wire, and the headers related to that, and tries to be anal about spec